Home Nebraska Criminal Justice Degree Programs

 Most criminal justice jobs in Nebraska require you to work in a variety of settings.
 Patrol officers, security guards, and detectives all must work in the office, on the street, and at crime scenes.
 These careers may test your knowledge of criminal procedure and law.
 Courtroom and prison jobs are a bit sparser in Nebraska, but with the proper experience and education, you may be able to land a job in these coveted spots.

 We’ve put together the salary for some top criminal justice career paths below.
-Data found at the Bureau of Labor Statistics.
+Data found at the Bureau of Labor Statistics from 2022.

 Are you ready to find out what a criminal justice degree can do for you and your community?
 Contact one of our featured schools to take the next step in your education.